rsksmart/btc-rsk-derivation/README.md

 ## Methods

 ### isValidBtcPrivateKey
-Given a `string` representing a BTC private key, this function will indicate with a `boolean` if the private key is valid or not.
+Given a `string` representing a BTC private key (in WIF format) and the network(`mainnet` or `testnet`), this function will indicate with a `boolean` if the private key is valid or not.

 ### isValidRskPrivateKey
 Given a `string` representing a RSK private key, this function will indicate with a `boolean` if the private key is valid or not.

 ### getDerivedRSKAddressInformation
-Given a `string` representing a BTC private key, this function will return derived information.
+Given a `string` representing a BTC private key (in WIF format) and the network(`mainnet` or `testnet`), this function will return derived information.
 It includes the RSK address and private key. e.g.:

 ```
 {